clay/amphora/README.md

 [handlebars](https://github.com/wycats/handlebars.js/),
 [nunjucks](https://github.com/mozilla/nunjucks),
 [react](https://github.com/facebook/react).

-Simply end your template filename with an identifying extension and Clay will process it in the appropriate engine.
-For example, `template.jade` will compile from Jade, and `template.html` will simply output unprocessed html.
+Name your template with an identifying extension and Clay will render it with the corresponding engine.
+For example, `template.jade` will render with Jade, and `template.html` will simply render unprocessed html.

 ### How to create a schema

-The [Kiln](https://github.com/nymag/clay-kiln) project uses a component's schema.yml to determine how a component is edited.
+[Kiln](https://github.com/nymag/clay-kiln) uses a component's schema.yml to determine how it is edited.
 For example, if you want to edit the data in this template:

 ```html
 <article>